department-of-veterans-affairs/vets-website/content/pages/faq.md

                     <button class="usa-button-unstyled usa-accordion-button" aria-controls="faq-trouble-1" itemprop="name">What should I do if my credit is frozen and I'm trying to verify my identity? </button>
                     <div id="faq-trouble-1" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
-                        <p>If we find that your credit is frozen while we’re trying to verify your identity, we’ll give you a link to an Experian page that offers you a free single-use personal identification number (PIN).
+                        <p>While we’re trying to verify your identity, if we find that your credit is frozen, we’ll give you a link to an Experian page that offers you a free single-use personal identification number (PIN).
 This PIN will let you give us one-time access to the credit information we need to verify your identity.</p>
                         <p>Your credit freeze will stay active.
 Verifying your identity doesn’t affect your credit score.</p>
-                        <p><a href="/faq/" class="login-required">Sign in now</a></p>
+                        <p><a href="/faq/" class="login-required">Sign in now</a>.</p>
                       </div>
                     </div>
                   </li>